Getting the pumping basics down can be challenging especially if you are new to pumping.

 In the beginning, use a faster speed with slightly lower suction to mimic a hungry baby, then after the initial milk let down, change the speed to a slower setting and the suction to a slightly more intense setting to mimic the deeper swallows of a baby.

 Here is a visual of what your manual dials on your pump will look like (this is the Ameda Purely Yours):

 But don’t think you need to practically have your nipples sucked off to get more milk.
 More intense suction does not equal more milk so take it easy!

 Remember to pump for at least 20 minutes!

 You should pump enough to replace what baby would have eaten at that feeding.

-Ways to Keep Breast Milk Supply Up
+Step 5 – Keep Your Breast Milk Supply Up

 There are a few key things that you can do to ensure a healthy supply of breast milk.